aixoss/aix-puppet/README.md

- As a prerequisites of aixautomation Puppet module, NIM configuration between NIM server (on which this Puppet module runs), and the LPARs (on which software maintenance operations are performed) needs to be properly set : all LPARs which can either not be accessible thru a simple 'ping -c1 -w5 <lpar>' command or thru a simple 'c_rsh' command will be excluded from the list of targets on which ./manifests/init.pp will be applied. <br>
+ As a prerequisites of aixautomation Puppet module, NIM configuration between NIM server (on which this Puppet module runs), and the LPARs (on which software maintenance operations are performed) needs to be properly set : all LPARs which can either not be accessible through a simple 'ping -c1 -w5 <lpar>' command or through a simple 'c_rsh' command will be excluded from the list of targets on which ./manifests/init.pp will be applied. <br>

- List of LPARs on which rules can be applied is retrieved thru NIM server by getting list of standalones.<br>
+ List of LPARs on which rules can be applied is retrieved through NIM server by getting list of standalones.<br>
  For advanced users who know 'ruby' language : if this list of standalones is too large, and to spare time, you can skip some standalones by manually